pacificclimate/station-data-portal/user-doc/root.rst

 Station Listings
 ^^^^^^^^^^^^^^^^

-If one is interested in exploring the station offerings in a hiearchical listing format (as opposed to a map), we offer a station listings interface available at the URL https://data.pacificclimate.org/data/pcds/lister
+If you are interested in exploring the station offerings in a hierarchical listing format (as opposed to a map), we offer a station listings interface available at the URL https://data.pacificclimate.org/data/pcds/lister

-These listing pages lay out the stations in a hierarchy splitting on raw data vs. climatology ("raw|climo"), CRMP network, and finally station.
+These listing pages lay out the stations in a hierarchy, splitting on raw data vs. climatology ("raw" or "climo"), CRMP network, and finally station.
 For example, to list all of the climatologies available for the BC Hydro network, one would navigate to https://data.pacificclimate.org/data/pcds/lister/climo/BCH/

 The page for a single station includes a simple HTML page that lists all global metadata, all variables for the station, and it provides some form controls to download individual variables.
 Please note that you must select the checkbox for *each and every* variable that you want to download.
 None are selected by default, so clicking "Download" without any prior action will result in a bad request.